4dn-dcic/fourfront/docs/public/metadata-submission/getting_started.md

 ### Web Submission

+The online web submission forms are best used

+* To submit one or a few experiments.
+* To edit one or a few fields of an already submitted but not yet released item.
-To submit one or a few experiments or for a hands on way to gain familiarity with the 4DN data model the online submission interface is a useful tool.
+* As a hands on way to gain familiarity with the 4DN data model.

 Documentation on how to get started with this interface is [here](/help/web-submission).

 ### Data Submission via Spreadsheet

+The excel metadata workbooks

+* Are useful for submitting metadata for several experiments or biosamples all at once
+* Can be used to make bulk edits of submitted but not yet released metadata
-We provide data submission forms as excel workbooks that are flattened versions of the metadata schemas, but only containing fields that actually can and should be submitted.
+* Contain multiple sheets with each sheet a data submission form that is a flattened version of an object metadata schema containing only the fields that actually can and should be submitted.
+* Can be generated using the Submit4DN software
-We also provide software tools that handle the interaction with our REST API to generate these forms and push the content of the forms to our database.
+* Are used as input to the Submit4DN software which validates submissions and pushes the content of the forms to our database.

 Documentation of the data submission process using these forms can be found [here](/help/spreadsheet).

 ### REST API

 For both meta/data submission and retrival, you can also access our database directly via the REST-API.

-Data objects exchanged with the server conform to the standard JavaScript Object Notation (JSON) format.
+*  Data objects exchanged with the server conform to the standard JavaScript Object Notation (JSON) format.
-Our implementation is analagous to the one developed by the [ENCODE DCC](https://www.encodeproject.org/help/rest-api/).
+* Our implementation is analagous to the one developed by the [ENCODE DCC](https://www.encodeproject.org/help/rest-api/).

 If you would like to directly interact with the REST API for data submission see the documentation [here](/help/rest-api).